dincarnato/RNAFramework-docs/docs/rf-count.md

 The RF Count module is the core component of the framework.
-It can process any number of SAM/BAM files to calculate per-base RT-stops/mutations and read coverage on each transcript.<br />
+It can process any number of SAM/BAM files to calculate per-base RT-stops/mutations and read coverage on each transcript.

-!!! note "Information"
-    In future releases, the ``rf-count`` module will be superseded by the ``rf-count-genome`` module.
-The functionalities of the current ``rf-count`` module connected with the generation of MM files for ensemble deconvolution using __DRACO__ will be provided by a new tool.

 <br/>
 # Usage